Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 #### DocumentDB

 DocumentDB is used to store meta-data and model performance information.
-For each image, meta-data includes:
+For each image the meta-data include, among others:

 - a link to the image on Azure Storage Blob
 - annotated boxes